madfish-solutions/quipuswap-core-v2/test/test.md

     - ✅ should fail if not admin is trying to ban baker;
     - ✅ should fail if pair not listed;
-    - ✅ should fail if tez store not found (not TEZ/TOK pair);
+    - ✅ should fail if bucket not found (not TEZ/TOK pair);
     - ✅ should ban baker;
     - ✅ should unban baker.